Omaha race riot of 1919: Legacy

 In the fall of 1920, Dr. George E. Haynes, an educator employed as Director of Negro Economics at the U.S. Department of Labor, produced a report on that year's racial violence designed to serve as the basis for an investigation by the U.S. Senate Committee on the Judiciary.
 It cataloged 26 separate riots on the part of whites attacking blacks in widely scattered communities.

 Together with other riots in 1919, the Omaha riot prompted the United States Senate Committee on Judiciary in October 1919 to call for an investigation of urban, industrial and racial problems.
 The committee members recognized lynchings as a justified cause of bitterness in the black community, and enumerated the riots of 1919 and lynchings as among the factors for its investigation.
 They called for leaders of the white and black communities to work toward reconciliation.
-In September 1918, President Woodrow Wilson had made a speech against lynching and mob violence.
-Although a few years later Congress tried to pass a law making lynching a Federal offense, action was blocked by Southern Democrats.
+In July 1918, President Woodrow Wilson had made a speech against lynching and mob violence.
+Congress had considered anti-lynching legislation since George Henry White introduced H.R.
+6963 on January 20, 1900.
+President Joe Biden signed America's first anti-lynching law in March 2022.

 James Joyce, in a 1919 draft of his novel Ulysses, mentions the murder.
 He based his mention on an article in the London Times of September 30, 1919, which mistakenly put Omaha in Georgia.